Georgia Plastic Surgery Malpractice Attorneys

 Medical malpractice can make it difficult to work, earn a living and even live a quiet, pleasant life.
 Our lawyers believe you deserve compensation for your losses, and we know how to successfully pursue it.

-If you live in Atlanta, Georgia or if you suffered an injury here and you need an experienced medical malpractice lawyer, please call Lourie, Chance, Forlines, Carter & King, PC today at 404-760-7400 or contact us online for a free consultation.
+If you live anywhere in Georgia or if you suffered an injury here and you need an experienced plastic surgery malpractice attorney, please call Lourie, Chance, Forlines, Carter & King, PC today at 404-760-7400 or contact us online for a free consultation.